Chesterfield’s indoor farming startup Plenty declares bankruptcy after multiple lawsuits

 Whiting-Turner filed the Chesterfield case against Plenty last year, and it is related to the local farm.
 Both sides have already filed a lawsuit in federal court where Whiting-Turner claims that Plenty has breached a guarantee agreement related to the project.

 In recent months, a number of firms hired to work at the facility recorded liens on the property.
 Ashland’s J.S.
 C.T.
 Purcell Excavating in Henrico; ColonialWebb, Chester, New Market Asphalt Corp.; Richmond, Liphart Steel; Hanover, James River Nurseries, and Richmond, W.W.
 Nash & Sons.
-The property has also been seized by other companies with offices in or in other states.
+The property has also been seized by other companies with offices in Virginia or in other states.

 Whiting-Turner, as the general contractor for the project, is responsible for facilitating payment to subcontractors.
 This has led Century and ECM to sue Whiting Turner.
 In these two cases, Plenty and its landlord are also named as defendants.